Execute Python (Python Scripting)

 Before using this operator you need to specify the path to your Python installation under Tools -> Preferences -> Python Scripting.
 Your Python installation must include the pandas module since example sets get converted to pandas.DataFrames.

-This operator executes the script specified as parameter.
+This operator executes either the script provided through the script file port or parameter or the script specified in the script parameter.
 The arguments of the script correspond to the input ports, where example sets are converted to pandas.DataFrames.
 Analogously, the values returned by the script are delivered at the output ports of the operator, where pandas.DataFrames are converted to example sets.

 The console output of Python is shown in the Log View (View -> Show View -> Log).

 - script file (File)

 A file containing a python script to be executed.
 The file has to comply with the script parameter rules.
 This port is optional, a file can also be provided through the script file parameter.